netenglabs/bgperf2/README.md

 I have setup multi-threaded support by default in both of these.
 If you want to do uni-threaded performance testing you will have to edit config files, which is documented below.

+**Warning** The license for these stacks prohibits publishing results.
+Don't publish results.

 #### EOS

 [cEOS overview](https://www.arista.com/en/products/software-controlled-container-networking)

 To download, after getting an account: https://www.arista.com/en/support/software-download.
 Make sure you get the cEOS64 image.
 I didn't the first time, and the results are frustringly slow.
 After downloading: